Does Losing a Pet Hurt As Much As Losing a Parent or Friend?

-For most pet owners, pets are family members, being no different from our relatives, be their our kids, our significant other, or our elders.
+For most pet owners, pets are family members, being no different from our relatives, be they our kids, our significant other, or our elders.

-Pets are an integral part of our lives.
+Our pets are an integral part of our lives.
 The bond of love between a pet and its owner is mutual and unconditional.
-Losing them hurts immensely because our furry creatures love us as well as we love them.
+Losing a pet hurts immensely because our furry creatures love us as much as we love them.
 Losing them is hard.

-It was almost late at night and I was ready to go to sleep when my phone rang.
+It was almost midnight, and I was ready to sleep when my phone rang.
 My brother was calling me.
-That phone call caught me by surprise because it was too late for being a courtesy call, so I worried a bit and I immediately answered the phone.
+That phone call caught me by surprise because it was too late to be a courtesy call, so I worried a bit and immediately answered the phone.
 “If you want to see Axel still alive, you should hurry up.
-He’s worsening, and I’m not sure he can make it till tomorrow” my brother said.
-“I’m coming” I said.
-All of a sudden, I closed home in twenty seconds, jumped in the car and drove to my brother’s home to salute our loved dog for the last time.
+He’s worsening, and I’m not sure he can make it till tomorrow,” my brother said.
+“I’m coming,” I replied.
+Suddenly, I closed home in twenty seconds, jumped in the car, and drove to my brother’s home to salute our loved dog for the last time.

-When I saw Axel, he was almost dying and surely he did not want to live any longer.
+When I saw Axel, he was almost dying, and surely he did not want to live any longer.
 His suffering was clear even to a blind person.
 You could see it, feel it.
-I could only have feelings of sorrow and grief because seeing him in those conditions made me feel sad.
-Those who have had a dog or a cat or whatever kind of pet (not including an alligator…) know what I’m talking about.
+I could only have sorrow and grief because seeing him in those conditions made me sad.
+Those who have had a dog, a cat, or whatever kind of pet (not including an alligator…) know what I’m talking about.
 I spare you the saddest part of this story.

 Unfortunately, there’s little in our cultural playbook – no grief rituals, no obituary in the local newspaper, no religious service – to help us get through the loss of a pet.

 That is strange, considering the amount of love that intertwines a human being and their pet.
-We, as pet owners, should be given the chance to honour them in the most appropriate fashion, be it a ‘traditional’ funeral ceremony or a more intimate ceremony.
+We, as pet owners, should be given a chance to honor them in the most appropriate fashion, be it a ‘traditional’ funeral ceremony or a more intimate ceremony.
 They deserve our love and our respect once they have passed away.

 Perhaps if people realized just how strong and intense the bond is between people and their dogs, such grief would become more widely accepted.

-It’s no wonder dog owners miss them so much when they’re gone.
+It’s no wonder dog owners miss them when they’re gone.